francesco-sodano/birdy/README.md

 </p>

 # Birdy - The Open-Source Smart Feeder to fight climate change
-Birdy is a nicely designed wild bird feeder that takes photos, identifies and classifies birds. - based on Raspberry Pi, Azure IoT and Azure cognitive Service.
+Birdy is a nicely designed wild bird feeder that takes photos, identifies and classifies birds. - based on Raspberry Pi, Azure IoT Edge and Azure Cognitive Service.

 # Inspiration